What is a secondary student exchange program?

 Official exchange students do not pay school tuition fees, and host families volunteer to provide accommodation.

 Student exchange programs do not include school group study tours, or short-term private visits by students holding visitor visas.
 For example, they do not include students travelling with a parent or hosted by relatives.

 Student exchange programs are different from the full-fee paying international students program offered at Victorian schools registered to deliver courses to international students.

-For more information on full-fee paying international students program see:
+For more information on full-fee paying international student programs see:

 International students on visitor visas